amuTBKT/Physics-Editor/README.md

 * Creating and exporting entire 2d scene, bodies or shapes
 * Graphical user interface to create and edit bodies, shapes and joints
 * Support for concave shapes
+* Auto trace to generate shapes from 24-bit bitmap image
 * Supports javascript console to edit scene using custom scripts

 Usage